Macbook Pro 13-inch Touchbar

 The Retina display may not be this Pro’s headline feature, but it remains its most attractive trait.

 When the numbers are tallied, the new Retina display comes away a winner.
-It defeats the Dell XPS 13, Asus ZenBook S, HP Spectre x360, and Lenovo ThinkPad X1 Carbon, beating them in color gamut, color accuracy, and contrast ratio (except for the ZenBook S, which was slightly better).
+It defeats the Dell XPS 13, HP Spectre x360, and Lenovo ThinkPad X1 Carbon, beating them in color gamut, color accuracy, and contrast ratio.

 That’s not to say it lacks competition, though.
 Microsoft’s Surface Book 2 can go toe-to-toe with it in a few categories.
 Our tests found the Surface Book had an even better contrast ratio of 1,460:1 and its gamma curve reading was the proper 2.2.
 But even still, in terms of color accuracy and brightness, they still don’t quite match up.